Mr-Aananda/url-shortener-system/README.md

-# Laravel 11 Simple Project
+# URL Shortener System

-This is a Laravel 11 project that implements basic CRUD operations for Users and Blogs, along with event-driven email notifications.
-The project uses the Repository Pattern for data management and Laravel Breeze for authentication.
+This is a URL Shortener application built with Laravel.
+The application allows users to input long URLs and generate short, shareable links.

 ## Getting Started